cyrusimap/cyrus-imapd/docsrc/imap/download/upgrade.rst

 When you're satisfied version 3.0 is running and can see all its data correctly, start the new Cyrus up with your regular init script.

-If something has gone wrong, contact us on the :ref:`mailing list <feedback>`.
+If something has gone wrong, contact us on the :ref:`mailing list <feedback-mailing-lists>`.
 You can revert to backups and keep processing mail using your old version until you're able to finish your 3.0 installation.